thediveo/thediveo.github.io/docs/art/storybook-autodocs-canvas-mui-theming.md

 ---
 title: "Correct Canvas Theming for Storybook 10 with MUI 7"
 shorttitle: "MUI Storybook Canvas Theming"
-description: "a simple and elegant solution instead of unmaintainable degenerative AI trainwreck code slob."
+description: "a simple and elegant solution instead of unmaintainable degenerative AI trainwreck code slop."
 ---

 # Correct Canvas Theming for Storybook 10 with MUI 7